phanerka/link-stash/Coding/Debugging utilities/DNSpy.md

 - disabling all mods (clean `enabledMods.txt` file and `mergedMods` folder)
 - disabling all network drivers (VPN, local network) except the one that provides internet connection
 - check [Unity documentation](https://docs.unity3d.com/6000.0/Documentation/Manual/managed-code-debugging.html) (however, it doesn't seem of big use)
+- if you're using Visual Studio to both develop and debug the mod: check [[Visual Studio 20xx#Attaching|this]].

 ### Using breakpoints
 Will work ONLY if you added the mod AND attached to the game.